syntevo/docs/src/SmartGit/Manual/Integrations/Azure-DevOps.md

 #### Re-setup OAuth

 Sometimes you may need to re-run the *OAuth* setup, e.g. if a more recent version of SmartGit requires additional scopes.
 Often, it is sufficient to just open **Preferences \| Hosting Providers**, select your Azure DevOps connection, and click **Edit**.
-This will bring up the Configure Azure DevOps Account, where you can regenerate the access token using one of the methods listed under [Setup](#setup)
+This will bring up the **Configure Azure DevOps Account** dialog, where you can regenerate the access token using one of the methods listed under [Setup](#setup).

 If this does not work as intended, take following steps to rerun the *OAuth* setup from scratch: